microsoft/BrevE-CLaro/README.md

 This is the repository for our paper "BrevE and CLaro: an evaluation of Spanish text simplification".
 - BrevE is a corpus designed for Spanish complex sentence identification (CSI).
-- CLaro is a corpus for complex word identification (CWI).
+- CLaro is a corpus for plain language identification (PLI).

 Both corpora have been annotated by native Spanish speakers.
 This is important because: